heitorabreu/heitorabreu/README.md

 - 👀 I’m interested in Data Analysis, Mobile Development with Kotlin and data structures with C/C++
 - 🌱 I’m currently learning Kotlin and C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, send an email to heitorxab@gmail.com
+- 📫 If you wanna contact me, send an email to heitorxab@gmail.com

 <!---
 heitorabreu/heitorabreu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.